opengauss-mirror/docs/content/en/docs/Toolreference/unified-database-management-tool.md

 -   After cm\_install is executed, the cluster is started by default.
 -   This tool must be used as an individual user.
+-   This tool allows you to install or uninstall the CM tool when the cluster is stopped.
+Note that the primary node before the cluster is stopped must be the initial primary node configured in the XML file.
+Otherwise, after the CM tool is installed or uninstalled and started again, the host of the cluster is different from that before the cluster is stopped.
+-   If the CM tool is uninstalled when the cluster is stopped, dynamic files will be deleted after the uninstallation.
+However, dynamic files cannot be generated because the cluster is stopped.
+If necessary, run the **gs_om -t refreshconf** command to generate dynamic files after the cluster is started using gs\_om.

 ### Prerequisites

 -   The OM tool is required for installing the openGauss cluster.
 -   Generally, the cluster installed using the OM tool can ensure that mutual trust exists between nodes in the cluster.
 -   The version of the openGauss cluster to be installed is the same as that of the CM to be installed.
+-   Before CM deployment, the cluster status must be normal or stopped, and the term value of the host must be a non-zero value and the largest value in the cluster.

 ### Usage